Volume 13, Issue 2 (Spring- In Press 2023) PTJ 2023, 13(2): 0-0 | Back to browse issues page

 2- Department of Sport Injuries and Corrective Exercises, Sports Medicine Research Center, Sport Sciences Research Institute, Tehran, Iran.

-Purpose: Postural abnormalities, such as forward head posture, posterior kyphosis, and lumbar lordosis, can lead to discomfort and health problems.
-This cross-sectional study aimed to investigate the prevalence of these abnormalities and their association with age, body mass index, and physical activity among male students of Tehran universities.
+Purpose: Postural abnormalities, such as forward head posture (FHP), posterior kyphosis, and lumbar lordosis, can lead to discomfort and health problems.
+This cross-sectional study was conducted to investigate the prevalence of these abnormalities and their association with age, body mass index (BMI), and physical activity among male students of Tehran universities.

-Methods: A cross-sectional study was conducted on 400 medical science university students in Tehran to evaluate the relationship between postural abnormalities and associated factors.
-Participants' demographic data and physical activity levels were collected using questionnaires, and spinal curvature was assessed using a Spinal Mouse device and photogrammetry.
-Statistical analysis was performed using IBM SPSS software version 22, and a Pearson correlation coefficient was used to examine the relationship between variables.
+Methods: A cross-sectional study was conducted on 400 students of Tehran University of Medical Science to evaluate the relationship between postural abnormalities and associated factors.
+Participants’ demographic data and physical activity levels were collected using questionnaires, and spinal curvature was assessed using a spinal mouse device and photogrammetry.
+Statistical analysis was performed using IBM SPSS software, version 22, and a Pearson correlation coefficient was used to examine the relationship between variables.

-Results: The study revealed a high prevalence of postural abnormalities, with forward head posture being the most prevalent (84.5%), followed by lumbar lordosis (79.8%), and posterior kyphosis (34.7%).
-Factors such as age, body mass index, waist-hip ratio, and physical activity were found to be significantly associated with the occurrence of postural abnormalities.
+Results: The study revealed a high prevalence of postural abnormalities, with FHP being the most prevalent (84.5%), followed by lumbar lordosis (79.8%), and posterior kyphosis (34.7%).
+Factors, such as age, BMI, waist-to-hip ratio, and physical activity were significantly associated with the occurrence of postural abnormalities.

-Conclusion: A study on male university students found that forward head posture, posterior kyphosis, and lordosis are common postural abnormalities with varying degrees of occurrence.
-Forward head posture was the most prevalent type of abnormality.
-Age and body mass index were correlated with the prevalence of postural abnormalities, with kyphosis being more common among younger students.
-Body mass index was also significantly related to the prevalence of postural abnormalities, and physical activity was linked to the prevalence of forward head posture.
+Conclusion: A study on male university students showed that FHP, posterior kyphosis, and lordosis are common postural abnormalities with varying degrees of occurrence.
+FHP was the most prevalent type of abnormality.
+Age and BMI were correlated with the prevalence of postural abnormalities, and kyphosis was more common among younger students.
+BMI was also significantly related to the prevalence of postural abnormalities, and physical activity was associated with the prevalence of FHP.

 Type of Study: Research | Subject: Special